kangqiangyang8243/COMP-584-Project/README.md

     - Search Blogs with keywords or Categories

   - Book Keeping Function
-      - user can create their own book keeping record
+      - user can create their own bookkeeping record
-      - user can delete and update the book keep record
+      - user can delete and update the bookkeep record